Noncollinear Magnetic Multipoles in Collinear Altermagnets: Structural control of altermagnetism

 In the tetragonal phase, the fluorine octahedra are rotated by $\sim 6 ^o$ around the $c$ axis, and the unit cell is doubled.
 The oxygen octahedral rotation order parameter transforms as the $R_5^-$ irrep, and has the same wavevector as the magnetic order parameter.
 In other words, it breaks the translational symmetry the same way that the magnetic order parameter does, and hence anti-translation is no longer a symmetry when both structural and magnetic order parameters condense.
 This leads to \textit{octahedral rotation induced altermagnetism} in KMnF$_3$, where the altermagnetic splitting is proportional to both the magnetic order parameter and the structural order parameter.
 This is evident in the DFT results.
 In Fig.~\ref{fig:KMnF3}, we show that the $m_z(\textbf{r})$ isosurfaces around each Mn ion rotate with the octahedra, and even though the total dipole density does not change much, the lowest order IP multipole, the 32-pole $g_{xy(x^2-y^2)}m_z$, is linearly proportional to the octahedral rotation angle (Fig.~\ref{fig:KMnF3}b).
 This 32-pole transforms as the $m\Gamma_1^+$ irrep of $Pm\bar{3}m.1'$, and it is induced by a trilinear coupling in the free energy: $\mathcal{F}\sim R_5^-(a,0,0)\cdot mR_5^-(a,0,0) \cdot m\Gamma_4^+$, consistent with its linear dependence on $R_5^-$ rotations \cite{Supplement}.
+A similar rotation-induced altermagnetic phase with the same rotation mode (albeit with a rhombohedral structure) has also been studied in BiFeO$_3$~\cite{Urru2025}, attesting to the fact that it is a common feature in many magnetic perovskites.

-We note that RbMnF$_3$ has a N\'eel temperature that is comparable to that of KMnF$_3$, but it retains the cubic crystal structure at all temperatures \cite{Ortiz2014}.
+We note that the related compound RbMnF$_3$ has a N\'eel temperature that is comparable to that of KMnF$_3$, but it retains the cubic crystal structure at all temperatures \cite{Ortiz2014}.
 As a result, the partially Rb-substituted compound K$_{1-x}$Rb$_x$MnF$_3$ would likely have a lower temperature structural transition that is well separated from the magnetic one, and hence could serve as a model system to study antiferromagnetic to altermagnetic phase transitions.